kanwarmamta/TPC_Website/README.md

-# DBMSProject
+# DBMS Mini-Project
-## Training and Placement Cell website: A website to provide a realistic experience of the Training and Placement Cell website of an institute.
+### Training and Placement Cell website (dummy): A website to provide a realistic experience of the Training and Placement Cell website of an institute.